Welcome to Bhutan!

 Breakfast at the hotel.

-On arrival in Paro, check in at the hotel.
-Day is free, for you to explore the city at your own pace.
+Day is free to explore the beautiful valley at your own pace.

 Overnight in Paro.